joaomelo/auth-mech/README.md

 # Auth-mech

-Abstracts authentication state from firebase auth module making easier to develop reactive auth UI.
+Complements Firebase auth with opinionated approaches to observation of auth state changes, treat email verification as default and fuse user data from auth with an arbitrary collection in Firestore.

 ## Motivation

 [Firebase](https://firebase.google.com/) is awesome.
-It makes so easier for solo developers and small teams to build software with agility.
-And one of its main conveniences is the authentication module.
-You can read everything about it [here](https://firebase.google.com/docs/auth).
+It makes easier for solo developers and small teams to build software with agility.
+One of its main conveniences is the authentication module.
+You can check everything about it [here](https://firebase.google.com/docs/auth).

-After a few times building login UI with firebase auth, I found myself repeating code to wrap or complement Firebase auth features.
+After a few times building login UI with Firebase auth, I found myself repeating code to wrap or complement Firebase auth features.
 I decided to write this library to improve reusability and reduce bugs mainly to these use cases:

 ### General Observability of Authentication State.